-While the Agency appreciates the potential opportunities for additional community renewable generation procurements to expand the range and diversity of renewable energy resources in Illinois, due to the current budget constraints, the Agency does not propose another non-photovoltaic community renewable generation procurement in this Revised Plan.
-In Docket No. 19-0995 approving this Revised Plan, no party sought for an additional community renewable generation procurement to be conducted.
+While the Agency appreciates the potential opportunities for additional community renewable generation procurements to expand the range and diversity of renewable energy resources in Illinois, due to the current budget constraints, the Agency does not propose another non-photovoltaic community renewable generation procurement in this draft Second Revised Plan.
+In Docket No. 19-0995 approving the First Revised Plan, no party sought for an additional community renewable generation procurement to be conducted.